PRIArobotics/Hedgehog/docs/source/project_structure.rst

 HedgehogUtils_
     Collection of Python utilities for Hedgehog, but not specific to a particular part of the software.
-    Utilities are mostly for Protocol Buffers and ZeroMQ, additionally there is a stand-alone discovery component building on both.
+    Utilities are mostly for Protocol Buffers and ZeroMQ,

 .. _repo-HedgehogPlatform: